bsnes-emu/bsnes/docs/interface/higan-settings.md

 of the emulated console's video output:

-  - **Saturation** adjusts the vibrancy of colours displayed, where 0% makes things pure grey,
+  - **Saturation** adjusts the vibrancy of colours displayed, where 0% makes things black-and-white,
     100% is normal,
-    and 200% is garishly brightly coloured.
+    and 200% is garishly exaggerated colour.
   - **Gamma** adjusts how bright mid-range colours are compared to the brightest colours, where 100% is normal,